commandline-be/defensegrid/README.md

 # defensegrid
-notes on how to build defense strategies
+notes on how to build cyber defense strategies

 https://github.com/commandline-be/defensegrid/wiki